khalid-alomari/Co-Pilot/README.md

 # Co-Pilot
 by Khalid Alomari and Hamzeh muaz.

-__The project still under commenting and development to the next version.__
+__The project still under commenting and development to the next version V 2.0.__

 ## Project Description
 Co-pilot is an Android Application with a web service that uses an NFC connection with Raspberry-pi 3 to control Accesses without using E-cards.
 You need <em>Raspberry-pi 3 to test the connection only.</em>